*Note: This article was originally written in 2012.

 According to the Ancient Greeks, the reason behind this conflict stemmed from a dispute between the gods.
 Eris, god of discord, arrived uninvited to Zeus’s banquet on Olympus, and sabotaged the ceremony by throwing a golden apple for the fairest of them all into the midst of a crowd of self-absorbed deities.
 Naturally Hera, Athena, and Aphrodite all began to tear each other’s hair out over the mystical fruit.
 Zeus, not wanting to deal with this drama decided to let a mortal handle it.
 Hermes delivered the golden apple to the Prince of Troy, a young man named Paris.

 The three goddesses appeared before Paris, and each offered something in exchange for the shallow trinket.
-Hera offered power, Athena offered wisdom, and Aphrodite appealed to his testosterone, promising to hook him up with the hottest woman in the ancient world.
+Hera offered power, Athena offered wisdom, and Aphrodite appealed to his testosterone, promising to hook him up with what the legends basically refer to as the hottest woman in the ancient world.
 Thus, Paris of Troy fell madly in love with Helen.
-The legends make it pretty clear that this chick could make the Pope’s dick melt off with a passing glance.
 What’s more is that before she was ‘Helen of Troy’, she was the Queen of the Greek city-state Sparta.
 Upon meeting Helen (of Sparta), Paris decided it might be a good idea to seduce/kidnap the wife of Menelaus, who just so happened to be the King of Sparta…

 Yep, that Sparta.

 When it comes to The Spartans, any reasons a good reason for war, and I think that abducting the Queen of Sparta would rank fairly high on the list of things you just don’t do, right next to poking a bear repeatedly.
-In other-words, the Prince of Troy stole the King of Sparta’s woman, thereby robbing him of his balls and dropping a deuce on the Spartan flag all at once.
+In other-words, the Prince of Troy stole the King of Sparta’s woman, thereby dropping a deuce on the Spartan flag.